yosiab3/Image-Sharpening-Extension-for-DLX-Processor/readme.md

 # Image Sharpening Extension for a Simplified DLX Processor

 ## Overview
 This project extends a simplified DLX RISC processor by introducing a custom SHARPEN instruction that enables efficient execution of a two-dimensional image-sharpening filter in hardware.
 The design was implemented on a Xilinx Spartan-6 FPGA and evaluated in terms of performance, power, and area.
 Results show a substantial improvement in execution time, with negligible impact on power consumption and a modest increase in area.
-An accompanying assembler and software framework were developed to support program generation, testing, and validation against reference outputs.

 ## Repository Structure
 - **/Area Reports** — FPGA synthesis, mapping, and utilization reports